 This year I found a maple and herb based brine recipe from Robin Burnside’s cookbook, The Homesteaders Kitchen – Recipes from Farm to Table, to cook up in my Masterbuilt Electric Smoker.
 I’ve purchased a bigger turkey, so I’ll be doubling this recipe.

 Brining and turkey smoking tips

-If you’re new to brining and smoking your Thanksgiving turkey, let me assure you it’s pretty easy to do.
-Just read through the recipes and make sure you have enough supplies on had to double the brining recipe.
+If you’re new to brining and smoking your Thanksgiving turkey, let me assure you it’s very easy to do.
+Just read through the recipe and make sure you have enough supplies on had to double the brining recipe.
 (It never fails that I don’t have enough brine to cover the turkey.)
 All of my brining recipes give tips on both bringing and smoking.
 Also, when it comes to smoking, make sure you give yourself plenty of time to cook the bird.
 Follow my Thanksgiving cooking safety tips since you’ll be working with either a propane or an electric smoker or a grill.

 Here are some other resources:

 - Tips for smoking, smoking, grilling and frying Thanksgiving turkeys